 The Peninsular Plateau

 - The Peninsular Plateau is formed due to the breaking and drifting of the Gondwana land and thus making it a part of the oldest landmass.
-This is one of the oldest and stable landmasses in India.
+This is one of the oldest and most stable landmasses in India.

 - It is a tableland composed of old crystalline, igneous and metamorphic rocks.